cultureandempire/cultureandempire.github.io/cande.md

 Over a decade, copyright law shifts gradually, country by country, from a civil offense, to a criminal one.
 The powers of the State gradually come into play.
 The police seize servers, arrest operators, bring down websites.
 While the State seems to enjoy its role as cartel enforcer, the criminalization of file sharing does nothing to stop the sinking of the music industry.
 The arrests and court cases continue, yet for every torrent site taken down, ten more spring up.

 Slowly, the industry accepts an "all you can eat" model and by 2008, Spotify starts a legal commercial streaming service.
 As always, it is the studios who get the profits, not the artists.
 In 2012, after a long battle, a Minnesota woman [agrees to pay the RIAA $220,000](http://www.theguardian.com/technology/2012/sep/11/minnesota-woman-songs-illegally-downloaded) for downloading 24 songs.
 The recording industry vaguely realizes the insanity of its lawsuits, yet cannot resist one last dawn raid, sending [a Finnish police squad](http://torrentfreak.com/police-raid-9-year-old-pirate-bay-girl-confiscate-winnie-the-pooh-laptop-121122/) to seize the laptop of a 9-year old girl.
-Her father had refused to pay a €600 fine, and sign a non-disclosure agreement for downloading one song from the Pirate Bay.
+Her father had refused to pay a EUR 600 fine, and sign a non-disclosure agreement for downloading one song from the Pirate Bay.

 Has the music industry survived?
 That is debatable.
 Downloading music is easier than ever, and by extorting punitive damages against women and children, the music industry has shot itself in both feet, reloaded and shot again.
 It will never recover public trust and support.
 YouTube has given up policing music, and indeed, has replaced MTV (remember that?) as the place for music videos.
 The RIAA has switched from suing its users to mass takedown notices against firms like Google, also [a failing strategy](http://www.outsidethebeltway.com/riaa-takedown-strategy-backfires/).